 Noir/Florian – Their relationship has an interesting dynamic with the master/slave thing that is more equal deep down than it seems to be on the surface…Plus, I think Florian might be my fave manga character ever!

 Regarding OCs: Mind if I rant for a minute?
-This is something that annoys me about many fics, not merely mine: Whenever an original character is attractive, intelligent, and non-bitchy readers always complain.
+This is something that annoys me about many fics, not merely mine: Whenever an original character is attractive, intelligent, and non-bitchy, then readers always complain.
 I mean, I believe that I am pretty, smart, and nice.
 Does that make me a Mary-Sue, too?
 Well, I am too bizarre to be one, but see my point?
 Okay, ranting over!
 My favourite female OC of mine is definitely Sapphire; she's in several of my fics and the sort of loyal friend I wish I had.
+To be fair, I DO have wonderful friends in real life, but I want her too!
 My best male OC is Issac from Forever Yours.
 He is handsome and acts perfectly polite, yet is somehow very creepy.

 Regarding My C2 Community: MoonyPadfoot Forever is obviously dedicated to the best Remus/Sirius fan fictions.
 I have read and reviewed every single story there whether I added it myself or a staff member did.
 I do not LOVE all of them, though I like them and recognise there is potential in each for others to embrace them utterly.

-Regarding My Tales: If it's a long story, don't judge it by the first chapter.
-My fan fictions are written in many different genres and styles, so you might like some and not others.
-Although, if you enjoy one Remus/Sirius you shall most likely be enraptured by them all.
+Regarding My Tales: My fan fictions are written in many different genres and styles, so you might like some and not others.
+Although, if you enjoy one Remus/Sirius, you shall most likely be interested in them all.
+If it is a long story, you might not want to judge it on the first chapter.
 My faves in alphabetical order and reasons why I cherish them are as follows:

 Advanced Wizardry - Most crossovers turn out badly, however, I find the interaction of the contrasting characters and melding of worlds in mine actually believable and interesting rather than ridiculous.
 Plus, this is one of my two fics that has many different genres all in one: action/romance/general/suspense/drama/humour.
 Considering that the books I based it off of have wizards, that adds the splash of supernatural and fantasy that everyone loves.